 7-Layer Taco Bowls

-(For this recipe, I tried not to specify ingredient amounts.
-It is really just a little bit of this and a little bit of that, depending on if you are making tacos for 2 or for 8, so use as much or as little as you need.)
+(This recipe is really just a little bit of this and a little bit of that, depending on if you are making tacos for 2 or for 8, so use as much or as little as you need.)

-Tortillas (Fajita or burrito size, depending on how big you want your bowl.
-I used both.)
+- Tortillas (Fajita or burrito size, depending on how big you want your bowl.)

-While your shells are cooking, mix about 1/3 cup of salsa 1/4 cup of shredded cheese and about 1/3 tsp of cumin and garlic powder into the rice.
+4. While your shells are cooking, mix about 1/3 cup of salsa 1/4 cup of shredded cheese and about 1/3 tsp of cumin and garlic powder into the rice.
 These measurements are +/- depending on the amount of rice and how you like your flavors.
 Heat the rice in the microwave until the cheese has melted and give it a good stir.
-(We call this cheesy Mexican rice.)

-When the shells are out of the oven, go ahead and layer your ingredients in this order, 1 to 2 tablespoons of each:
+5. When the shells are out of the oven, layer your ingredients in this order, 1 to 2 tablespoons of each:

 Chicken or ground beef